Sending and Receiving Packets

 #endif

-Sockets are built in to the standard system libraries on unix-based platforms, so we don’t have to link to anything extra.
+Sockets are built in to the standard system libraries on unix-based platforms so we don’t have to link to any additonal libraries.
 However, on Windows we need to link to the winsock library to get socket functionality.

 Here is a simple trick to do this without having to change your project or makefile: